cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ```

-These are all pretty self explanatory; especially with the comments.
-We use `@lru_cache` to cache results of functions to reduce overhead when repeatedly calling with the same arguments.
+these are all pretty self explanatory; especially with the comments. we use `@lru_cache` to cache results of functions to reduce overhead when repeatedly calling with the same arguments.

 ## Gamma Function

-To create a table-based approximation (specifically, the [Lanczos Approximation](https://en.wikipedia.org/wiki/Lanczos_approximation)), we start with an observation that the Gamma function can be written as:
+to create a table-based approximation (specifically, the [Lanczos Approximation](https://en.wikipedia.org/wiki/Lanczos_approximation)), we start with an observation that the Gamma function can be written as:

 $$\Gamma(x+1) \approx \sqrt{2 \pi} (x+g+\frac{1}{2})^{x+\frac{1}{2}} e^{-(x+g+\frac{1}{2})} A_g(x)$$